benoleary/Vevacious/README.txt

 CHANGELOG:
+ * 21st June 2015: version 1.1.03
+ - Fixed bug when PyMinuit throws an exception, that the starting point is taken as a panic vacuum candidate without accounting for the shift by the value of the loop corrections at the origin.
+It has a high chance of missing a good panic vacuum candidate if PyMinuit had gone way outside the bounding hypercube, but there does not seem to be an easy way around that.

  * 27th October 2014: version 1.1.02
  - Properly fixed case of DSB evaporation temperature being higher than panic evaporation temperature, tested against "CNMSSM_wrong_neutral.slha.out"